 You can give Mounjaro injections to yourself if you use injection sites that are easy to access.
 These sites include your thigh and your abdomen, staying away from your belly button.

-A caregiver can inject Mounjaro into your upper, outer arm.
+A caregiver can inject Mounjaro into the back of your upper arm.
 This injection site may be difficult to reach on your own.

 If you need help administering your Mounjaro injections, talk with your doctor or pharmacist.